italianlawrence/password-generator/README.md

 # password-generator
-A simple program that generates random passwords
+A simple program that generates random passwords done as part of a Scrimba project.